 Finally – of course – there’s also your individual pair number.
 (They're being selfish and keeping number 0001 for themselves.)

-Dynaudio Heritage Special release date and price
+Dynaudio Heritage Special Reviews

 The recommended retail price for Heritage Special in Australia is $11,000.